acornelissen/acornelissen.github.io/writing/ph/110conversion.md

 * **Support density**: 15%
 * **Build plate adhesion type**: Brim

-I used a brand of filament from Amazon called "eSun", and decided on the matte black for the bracket, and red for the grips and inifinity stop.
+I used a brand of filament from Amazon called "Eryone", and decided on the matte black for the bracket, and red for the grips and inifinity stop.
 I set the hot-end to 205 degrees celsius, and my bed starts out at 65 for the initial layer, then eases down to 60 degrees celsius for the rest.

 ### Step two: remove the back door(s) and film holder
 Both the rear door and inner door are held in place with a thin rod threaded through the hinge.
 Getting it out is as easy as poking the smallest screwdriver (or even better, a pick) that fits into the topmost hole of the hinge.
 If you're lucky, you should just be able to push out the rod, grab it from the bottom with a pair of pliers, and pull it all the way out.
 If not, you'll need to gently tap the top of your screwdriver (or pick) with a hammer until it peeks out.
 Do this with the rear door first (left hinge), then the inner door (right hinge), and set them aside (keep them if you ever want to restore the camera to its original state).
 Keep the rods, you'll need both of them if you decide to use the grips.